osixia/docker-openldap/README.md

 A simple solution to backup your ldap server, our openldap-backup docker image :
 > [osixia/openldap-backup](https://github.com/osixia/docker-openldap-backup)

-## Environment Variables
+## Default Environment Variables

-Environement variables defaults are set in **image/env.yaml**.
-You can modify environment variable values directly in this file and rebuild the image ([see manual build](#manual-build)).
-You can also override those values at run time with -e argument or by setting your own env.yaml file as a docker volume to `/container/environment/env.yaml`.
-See examples below.
+Environement variables defaults are set in **image/environment/default.yaml** and **image/environment/default.yaml.startup**.

+Go to next point to see how to set your own environment variables.

+### default.yaml
+Variables defined in this file are available at any time, anywhere in the container environment.

 General container configuration :
 - **LDAP_LOG_LEVEL**: Slap log level. defaults to  `256`.
 See table 5.1 in http://www.openldap.org/doc/admin24/slapdconf2.html for the available log levels.

+### default.yaml.startup
+Variables defined in this file are only available during the container **first start** in **startup scripts**.
+This file is deleted right after startup scripts are processed for the first time, after that all theses values will not be available in the container environment.
+That helps to keep your container configuration secret.

 Required and used for new ldap server only :
 - **LDAP_ORGANISATION**: Organisation name.
 Defaults to `Example Inc.`